Skip to content

 Resolution

-Before you run the automation, make sure that your AWS Identity and Access Management (IAM) user or the role has the following permissions:
+Prerequisites: Make sure that your AWS Identity and Access Management (IAM) user or role has the required permissions to use the runbook.
+For more information, see the Required IAM permissions section of AWSSupport-ModifyEBSSnapshotPermission.

-Note: If you're sharing an encrypted snapshot with another account, share the AWS KMS key with the destination account.
+If you're sharing an encrypted snapshot with another account, share the AWS Key Management Service (AWS KMS) key with the destination account.

 Run the Systems Manager automation runbook